bastoo0/osu-catch-Difficulty-Visualizer/README.md

 Simple tool made to display an osu!catch beatmap and its difficulty attributes.

 Supports .osu files parsing only for osu!catch. osu!standard beatmaps are converted.
 Supports HR, DT and EZ mods.
 Circle Size is supported but Approach Rate is not.
+You can scroll through a beatmap using your mouse wheel or a slider.

 This tool comes bundled with the actual osu! source code (though not updated but working perfectly fine for our use case).
 See [the osu!
 Github](https://github.com/ppy/osu).